You'll love the simple flavor fest with this skillet chicken with tomato basil ragu. Starting…

-Chicken sausage pasta will excite you, especially if you believe that eating healthy equals no more pasta!
-There are healthier, nutrient-dense pastas out there waiting to be eaten and chicken sausage is the perfect complement.
+Chicken sausage pasta will excite you, especially if you believe that eating healthy means no more pasta!
+There are healthier, nutrient-dense pasta out there waiting to be eaten and chicken sausage is the perfect complement.

 This chicken sausage pasta recipe is one of those meals that I could eat every day.
 In fact, sausage is a regular on our meal rotation because it’s easy and healthy.
 Perfectly browned, seasoned, chicken sausage, sautéed with garlic, onions, and fresh spinach, placed in a simmering, herb-infused tomato sauce!

 Add perfectly al dente brown rice pasta and you’ve got yourself a healthy, delicious weeknight meal!

 Pork sausage is ok but was always a little fatty for me.
 Chicken sausage is the perfect alternative.
 They come in great seasoned flavors.
 I prefer buying it raw versus the already cooked kind.
 Some of my faves are Wegman’s Pesto with Feta & Spinach chicken sausage or Roasted Garlic & Herb Chicken Sausage.

 Nature’s Promise chicken sausage

 Nature’s Promise chicken sausage is also out-of-this-world!
 I love their kale sweet Italian or with cheese and garlic.